-The evaluation of Seg2Track-SAM2 on the KITTI MOTS benchmark test set shows performance competitive with state-of-the-art (SOTA) methods, ranking fourth in both object classes.
-The framework achieves HOTA scores of 74.11\% for cars and 59.93\% for pedestrians.
-Both detection and tracking are performed in a \textit{zero-shot} setting, requiring no task-specific fine-tuning and relying exclusively on pretrained models.
+On the KITTI MOTS test set, Seg2Track-SAM2 ranks fourth overall in both object classes, achieving HOTA scores of 74.11\% for cars and 59.93\% for pedestrians.
+All results are obtained without dataset-specific fine-tuning, relying exclusively on pretrained models.

-As reported in Table~\ref{tab:mots}, the observed results are mainly explained by improvements in tracking association.
-Seg2Track-SAM2 achieves AssA gains of 8 percentage points (pp) for cars and 6 pp for pedestrians compared to the best-performing alternative.
-These gains indicate improved identity preservation and a reduced rate of identity switches, resulting from SAM2’s use of multiple complementary appearance embeddings for consistent object association.
-In contrast, detection accuracy (DetA) remains lower than that of other SOTA methods.
-This reduction is primarily caused by the propagation of false positives: when SAM2 erroneously initializes a spurious detection as a new object, that false positive is maintained across several frames until it is eventually removed by the Track Quality Assessment module.
-A secondary factor is the reliance on a general-purpose detector (YOLOv11) rather than a detector specifically trained for the KITTI dataset.
-This design reflects a trade-off, favoring generalization and training-free applicability over benchmark-specific optimization.

-To establish a reference, a baseline method was defined using SAM2 without the Seg2Track component.
-In this configuration, SAM2 is prompted only with object initialization, where new detections are introduced into the tracking sequence without subsequent refinement.
-The integration of Seg2Track yields consistent performance improvements in both DetA and AssA, with gains of approximately 6 pp for each metric.
-These improvements are mainly due to the suppression of false-positive propagation and the termination of masks extending beyond image boundaries.
-A qualitative comparison between Seg2Track-SAM2 and the baseline method is presented in Fig.~\ref{fig:predictions}.
+To isolate the contribution of the proposed Seg2Track module, we compare against a baseline configuration in which SAM2 is prompted only for object initialization, without track refinement or quality assessment.
+Incorporating Seg2Track yields consistent improvements in both detection and association performance, with gains of approximately 6\,pp in DetA and 6\,pp in AssA.
+These improvements result from more effective suppression of false-positive propagation and improved management of track continuity over time.

+Compared to SOTA methods, Seg2Track-SAM2 achieves the highest association accuracy on KITTI MOTS.
+As reported in Table~\ref{tab:mots}, AssA improves by 8\,pp for cars and 6\,pp for pedestrians relative to the strongest competing approaches.
+These gains reflect enhanced identity consistency across frames, attributable to the Track Quality Assessment and Object Association and Filtering modules, which selectively reinforce uncertain tracks and limit the persistence of unreliable masks.

+Detection accuracy (DetA) remains lower than that of fully supervised approaches.
+This behavior is primarily associated with the absence of dataset-specific fine-tuning and the use of a general-purpose detector (YOLOv11), as well as the temporary persistence of spurious detections before removal by the Track Quality Assessment mechanism.
+This design choice favors training-free deployment and cross-dataset applicability over benchmark-specific optimization.